cjk268/Insider-Trading-Alerts/README.md

-# CapitolTrades Scraper
+# Insider Trading Alerts

-CapitolTrades Scraper is a Python script that scrapes insider trading information from [CapitolTrades](https://www.capitoltrades.com/) and sends email alerts based on specified criteria.
+Insider Trading Alerts is a Python script that scrapes insider trading information from [CapitolTrades](https://www.capitoltrades.com/) and sends email alerts based on specified criteria.

 ## Features